 The biceps is a muscle on the front of the shoulder that allows a person to flex and supinate the elbow.
 It has two muscle bellies, the long head of the biceps that inserts on the labrum at the top of the shoulder socket and the short head of the biceps that inserts on the front of the scapula at its coracoid.
 At the elbow, the bicep muscle bellies merge into one tendon that inserts into the radius.
 Surgery is typically recommended when it is the dominant arm and the patient’s job requires significant use of the arm.
 Surgery is not always recommended for ruptures that occur near the shoulder at the long head of the biceps.
 Most people respond well to physical therapy.

 I don’t want surgery but I can’t lift my arm, would therapy help relieve the pain?

 There are many reasons a person may have pain in the shoulder and not all of them need to be treated surgically.
 Most shoulder ailments improve with physical therapy.
 It is helpful to have a thorough physical exam so that physical therapy can be guided appropriately.
 Sometimes, a platelet rich plasma (PRP) or steroid injection can be helpful.

-Dr. Robert Rolf currently sees patients at the Beacon West location on Harrison Avenue, Summit Woods in Sharonville, Beacon at the Cincinnati Sports Club on Red Bank, Beacon NKY in Erlanger, and the satellite offices in Lawrenceburg and Batesville, Indiana.
+Dr. Robert Rolf currently sees patients at Beacon West on Harrison Avenue, Summit Woods in Sharonville, Beacon at the Cincinnati Sports Club on Red Bank, Beacon NKY in Erlanger, and Beacon Batesville in Indiana.

 Schedule an introductory consultation with Dr. Rolf to find out how to best return to the activities you love.
 By clicking this button, you can schedule online in real time!